rocky-linux/documentation/docs/guides/migrate2rocky.md

 update: 11-23-2021
 ---

-# How to migrate to Rocky Linux from CentOS Stream, CentOS, Alma Linux, RHEL, or Oracle Linux
+# How to migrate to Rocky Linux from CentOS Stream, CentOS, AlmaLinux, RHEL, or Oracle Linux

 ## Prerequisites and assumptions

-* CentOS Stream, CentOS, Alma Linux, RHEL, or Oracle Linux running well on a hardware server or VPS.
+* CentOS Stream, CentOS, AlmaLinux, RHEL, or Oracle Linux running well on a hardware server or VPS.
 The current supported version for each of these is 8.9 or 9.3.
 * A working knowledge of the command line
 * A working knowledge of SSH for remote machines
 * A mildly risk-taking attitude